PanayiotisPerdios/RecommendationSystem/README.md

 ## Project Structure
 **Routes/Endpoints:** under `routes.py`

+__Important__: A user can belong to multiple clients/casinos, so a `Casino-ID` header is required to determine which casino or client is being referenced
 - **POST /config:** sends a configuration for the recommendations schemas

    Example request body:
    ```json